 endpoint-specific overrides for certain configuration parameters.

-Mutagen’s session orchestration format is an extension of the global configuration format, allowing for endpoint specifications and endpoint-specific configuration parameters.
-It is detailed more fully in the orchestration documentation.
+Mutagen’s project orchestration format is an extension of the global configuration format, allowing for session specifications and endpoint-specific configuration parameters.
+It is detailed more fully in the project orchestration documentation.